 Despite the initial culture shock, Steimer quickly felt at home with NECC.
 He found the work rewarding and knew that the experience he was gaining was unique, and more importantly, valuable as he advanced his career.
 To take advantage of everything NECC had to offer, Steimer’s five-year tenure included stints on multiple different teams in the residential and day programs.
-In addition, he enrolled in the Western New England University graduate partnership to become a Board-Certified Behavior Analyst (BCBA).
-Throughout his time at the Center, Steimer began dreaming of using ABA principles to help children with autism in his home state.
+In addition, he enrolled in the Western New England University graduate partnership to become a board-certified behavior analyst (BCBA).
+Throughout his time at NECC, Steimer began dreaming of using ABA principles to help children with autism in his home state.
 This dream looked as though it was going to become a reality in 2013 when, upon completion of his graduate degree with BCBA certification, he made the decision to return to Georgia.
 There was, however, one obstacle.

 “At the time, there were issues in Georgia with insurance covering ABA programs for children with autism.
 Because of this, opening my own center there wasn’t possible,” says Steimer.

 With this unfortunate reality, Steimer’s career took a slight detour.
 He began working at an adult facility for individuals with autism in Chattanooga, Tennessee shortly after leaving NECC.
 Following his time in Tennessee, he worked for a homebased program for children with autism in Wilmington, North Carolina on a military base.
-In early 2020, though, now eight years removed from his tenure at NECC, Steimer’s luck changed.
+In early 2020, though, Steimer’s luck changed.

 As part of the Hearts and Hands team, Steimer has played an instrumental role in expanding their services to include ABA and opening multiple locations of the clinic.
-Hearts and Hands now has two locations in the greater Atlanta area, the most recent of which opened this past July.
+Hearts and Hands now has two locations in the greater Atlanta area, the most recent of which opened in July 2020.
 Under Steimer’s leadership, this new location already serves fifteen clients and allows Steimer to live his dream of helping children with autism in his home state.
-In addition to using his experience from NECC to work with his clients, Steimer also uses the ACE ® ABA software system, developed through research at NECC, with his team of BCBAs.
-From how he has structured the clinics to using the ACE®, NECC has shaped so much about how Steimer approaches his work for Hearts and Hands, and because of this, he is grateful for his time at the Center.
+In addition to using his experience from NECC to work with his clients, Steimer also uses the ACE® ABA software system, developed through research at NECC, with his team of BCBAs.
+From how he has structured the clinics, to using the ACE, NECC has shaped so much about how Steimer approaches his work for Hearts and Hands, and because of this, he is grateful for his time at the Center.

 “NECC taught me so much about helping children with autism and using research-based principles to change their lives.” says Steimer.
 “The work they do in training and developing autism educators is truly unmatched.
 Even now I look for NECC alumni to work for Hearts and Hands.”